christopher-beckham/hologan-pytorch/README.md

 of the original authors of the paper or other code (though as of time of writing, I was not able to find any other implementation of this on Github).

+There are two issues I am trying to iron out (see my 'notes' section below):
+- Stability of the identity regulariser term
+- Oscilliating rotations

 ## How to run

 First, download the CelebA dataset, extract the images inside `img_align_celeba` to some directory, and export the environment